momostarsky/xdicom.top/content/posts/1-how-to-use-fo-dicom-construct-cstore-scu.md

 ---
-title: "如何用FoDICOM构建DICOM CStoreSCU 工具,批量发送DICOM文件"
+title: "How to Use fo-dicom to Build DICOM C-Store SCU Tool for Batch Sending DICOM Files"
 date: 2025-11-19T11:23:56+08:00
-keywords: "DICOM CStoreSCU , medical imaging,healthcare cloud,DICOM storage"
-description: "用FoDICOM构建DICOM CStoreSCU .用于批量发送DICOM文件用于测试和验证"
+keywords: "DICOM C-Store SCU, medical imaging, healthcare cloud, DICOM storage, fo-dicom, DICOM C-Store client, medical imaging software"
+description: "Learn how to use fo-dicom to build a DICOM C-Store SCU tool for batch sending DICOM files.
+Complete guide for testing and validation of medical imaging systems."
 draft: false
-tags: ["DICOM-WEB", "medical imaging", "healthcare cloud", "DICOM storage"]
+tags: ["DICOM", "medical imaging", "healthcare cloud", "DICOM storage", "fo-dicom", "C-Store SCU"]
+categories: ["Medical Imaging", "DICOM Development", "Healthcare Technology"]
+slug: "how-to-use-fo-dicom-build-dicom-cstore-scu-batch-send"
 ---

-### 1-Step How To Use FoDICOM To Construct DICOM CStoreSCU Tool, Batch Send DICOM Files For Testing And Verification
+## How to Use fo-dicom to Build DICOM C-Store SCU Tool for Batch Sending DICOM Files

+Building a DICOM C-Store SCU (Service Class User) tool is essential for medical imaging applications that require sending DICOM files to storage systems.
+This tutorial will guide you through creating a robust batch DICOM file sender using fo-dicom, a powerful open-source DICOM library written in C#.

-FoDICOM is a powerful open-source DICOM library written in C#.
-It provides a wide range of features for working with DICOM data, including support for reading, writing, and manipulating DICOM files.
-In this tutorial, we will use FoDICOM to construct a DICOM CStoreSCU tool, which can be used to batch send DICOM files for testing and verification purposes.
+Fo-DICOM provides comprehensive features for working with DICOM data, including support for reading, writing, and manipulating DICOM files.
+This guide demonstrates how to create a DICOM C-Store SCU tool capable of batch sending DICOM files for testing and verification purposes in medical imaging environments.

+### Installing fo-dicom Dependencies

-You can install FoDICOM using NuGet Package Manager in Visual Studio.
-Here is the command to install it:
+To begin, install the required fo-dicom packages using NuGet Package Manager in Visual Studio:

 ```bash
 dotnet add package fo-dicom
 dotnet add package fo-dicom.Codecs
 dotnet add package fo-dicom.Imaging.ImageSharp
 ```

-Now ,let's create a new console application.

-1. Add  NLog.config file.
+These packages provide the core DICOM functionality, codec support, and imaging capabilities needed for our C-Store SCU tool.

+### Setting Up Logging with NLog
+First, create an NLog.config file to manage application logging:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>